Terradue/doc-tep-geohazards-arch/source/enterprise/scope.rst

 Community Processes

-Users can instantiate new processing services (on-demand) and provision them on a pre-configured Cloud Provider.
+Users can instantiate (on-demand) a processing service appliance, provision the appliance on a pre-configured Cloud Provider and invoke the processing via the OGC Web Processing Service interface.
+Users define input data and select a results location (e.g. portal, cloud block storage, dropbox, google drive, ...)

 .. uml::